mxagar/datacamp_notes/Course_XGBoost/XGBoost_Datacamp.md

 1. Classification
 2. Regression
 3. Fine-tuning XGBoost
-4. Using XGBoot in Pipelines
+4. Using XGBoost in Pipelines

 Note that: